 I am a doctoral candidate in Penn's philosophy department, also studying social, cognitive, and affective neuroscience in Penn's Center for Neuroscience and Society.
 My primary research interests are in normative ethics, applied ethics (especially bio/neuroethics), and the philosophy of race.
-More specifically, I am interested in the ethics of neuroenhancements, the ethics of liberal eugenics, and the role of race theory in medical praxis.
-I have secondary interests in (neo-)Aristotelian virtue ethics and various issues in the philosophy of religion.
+More specifically, I am interested in the ethics of neuroenhancements, and the role of race theory in medical practice.
+I have secondary interests in (neo-)Aristotelian virtue ethics.

 Since 2018, I have worked with Karen Detlefsen’s Philosophy for the Young program, developing curricula and facilitating philosophical discussions for elementary-aged and middle school students at Benjamin B. Comegys School in West Philadelphia.
 Additionally, I have served as a graduate fellow for Penn’s Center for Africana Studies Summer Institute for Pre-Freshmen (2018, 2019, 2020) and a graduate representative for the Rutgers Summer Institute for Diversity in Philosophy (2018, 2019).